Andrii-Vovk/ruby_blog/README.md

 # README

+> This is a UNIVERSITY ASSIGNMENT!
+Do not treat as production-ready code.

 ## Hello! this is the guide to my <% rubypedia %>!

 ## The app is deployed to [Heroku](https://rubypediaapp.herokuapp.com/?).